 The distinction between Wi-Fi 7 and its predecessors, Wi-Fi 6 and 6E, is important.
 While Wi-Fi 6 focused heavily on network efficiency and managing a growing number of devices in crowded environments, and Wi-Fi 6E introduced the valuable 6 GHz band, router WiFi 7 takes a quantum leap in raw throughput and introduces fundamentally new capabilities like MLO and 320 MHz channels.

-So, when is it time to upgrade?
-If your current Wi-Fi 6 or 6E router is perfectly meeting your needs – no buffering, fast downloads, stable connections – then you might not feel an immediate pressure to switch.
+If your current Wi-Fi 6 or 6E router is perfectly meeting your needs, an immediate upgrade might not be necessary.
 However, if you’re a demanding user, a heavy gamer, work with large files in the cloud, have multiple 4K/8K streamers, or are building an extensive smart home, a WiFi 7 router will deliver a noticeably superior experience.
-Remember, to fully capitalize on WiFi 7’s speeds, your client devices (laptops, smartphones, gaming consoles) will also need to support the standard.
+To fully capitalize on WiFi 7’s speeds, your client devices (laptops, smartphones, gaming consoles) will also need to support the standard.
 For many, investing in a WiFi 7 router is about future-proofing and ensuring their network infrastructure is ready for the increasingly bandwidth-hungry demands of tomorrow.

 Getting Started with Your WiFi 7 Router (Practical Advice)